 This means there was a slight movement of 0.54%, which often happens in a short two-day period.
 You would net 60 USD from the trade.
 Not that for the EUR/USD pair, one pip is equal to a dollar for every 10,000 dollars traded.
 The pip is the 4th decimal in the currency rate.

-Because you earned a profit of $6 in 2 days, your broker is aware that his risk is also limited to a 2-day period.
+Because you earned a profit of $6 in 2 days, your broker is aware that his risk is also limited to 2 days.
 Even if he loses money, he won’t lose a lot.

-If the trade had gone on the opposite direction, he would have lost only $6.
+If the trade had gone in the opposite direction, he would have lost only $6.
 This is the reason your broker would allow you to buy as much as 10,000 Euros for a 100 dollar deposit.
-In the worst case scenario, and the loss reaches $100, the account will automatically be closed by the broker and stop the loss to the amount of the deposit.
+In the worst case scenario, and the loss reaches $100, the broker will automatically close the account and stop the loss to the amount of the deposit.

-In short, brokers allow leverage to help individual traders amass larger profits with high risks but limited to short periods of times.
-This simply means being able to trade more.
+In short, brokers allow leverage to help individual traders amass more substantial profits with high risks but limited to short periods of times.
+This just means being able to trade more.
 The more money you trade, the more beneficial it will be for the broker due to the spread, or the difference between the buying and selling price of every currency pair.

-The most interesting part is that the spreads are quite low because they are driven by the fierce competition among forex trading brokers that were forced to bring down the spreads to make them more lucrative to prospective clients.
-Normally, spread for the EUR/USD pair is 3 pips.
+The most exciting part is that the spreads are quite low because they are driven by the fierce competition among forex trading brokers that were forced to bring down the spreads to make them more lucrative to prospective clients.
+Typically, spread for the EUR/USD pair is three pips.
 This means the broker will charge only 3 dollars for each trade that is worth 10,000 Euros.